Find Trade Colleges

 Read More…

 Wallace State Community College, Hanceville landed the #8 spot in the 2023 rankings for the most popular undergraduate certificate allied health & medical assisting services programs.
-Wallace State, Hanceville is a medium-sized public school located in the distant town of Hanceville.
+Wallace State, Hanceville is a moderately-sized public school located in the distant town of Hanceville.

 Women make up 92% of the medical assisting majors at the school.